huntrar/cliquery/README.md

     See more?
 [Press Enter]
     ```
 * To choose multiple links at once, a range may be specified by separating the start and end range with a dash.
 Leaving one end of the range blank will choose all links until the other end of that range.
 For example, given 10 links, entering 5- would effectively be the same as entering 5-10.
-* Using the bookmarks flag with no arguments will list all current bookmarks in .cliqrc, ordered by time of entry.
-Adding and deleting bookmarks can be done using add [url] or del [num] or [suburl], where [suburl] is a substring of the url.
-Opening bookmarks is done through the bookmarks flag and either a [num] or [suburl] argument.
+* Using the bookmark flag with no arguments will list all current bookmarks in .cliqrc, ordered by time of entry.
+Entering help with the flag will list all possible commands including add, delete, tag/untag (for aliasing), and open.
 Bookmarks may also be added interactively through the link prompt by entering b [num].